Goal rush at African Cup as Algeria out, Tunisia through

-PORT-GENTIL, Gabon (AP) -- Algeria was eliminated from the African Cup of Nations in a goal rush in the final games in Group B on Monday.
+PORT-GENTIL, Gabon (AP) -- Algeria was eliminated from the African Cup of Nations in Gabon in a goal rush in the final games in Group B on Monday.

-The one-time title contender drew 2-2 with Senegal and saw Tunisia go through to the quarterfinals in its place by beating Zimbabwe 4-2.
+The one-time title contender drew with Senegal 2-2 and learned Tunisia went through to the quarterfinals in its place by beating Zimbabwe 4-2.

-Ten goals flew in at the culmination of the group in Gabon but Algeria's fate was effectively sealed quickly when North African rival Tunisia went 2-0 up very early over the Zimbabweans with strikes from Niam Sliti and Youssef Msakni.
+Ten goals flew in at the culmination of the group but Algeria's fate was effectively sealed quickly when North African rival Tunisia went 2-0 up very early over the Zimbabweans with strikes from Niam Sliti and Youssef Msakni.
 Algeria needed Tunisia to lose in Libreville to have a chance of progressing to the quarters.

-Senegal had already qualified for the quarterfinals coming into the games.
+Senegal had already qualified for the quarterfinals - and already won the group - and rested many of its frontline players.
+Algeria still couldn't win.

-In Franceville, Algeria twice led Senegal through goals from Islam Slimani, and Senegal twice equalized, leaving Algeria to exit the tournament without a win.
+In the eastern city of Franceville, Algeria twice led through goals from Islam Slimani, and Senegal twice equalized, leaving Algeria to exit the tournament without a win.

 Algeria's surprise exit - it was tipped to go far - followed host Gabon's elimination on Sunday.
 A real big name could follow the same route on Tuesday when defending champion Ivory Coast's hopes hang on it getting a win against Morocco.

+Ivory Coast must find a way to outsmart its former coach, with Herve Renard the man who led the Ivorians to the African title two years ago.
+It boils down to this: Ivory Coast needs to beat Morocco in Oyem and hope that Togo doesn't beat Congo in Port-Gentil.
+A draw would be enough for Morocco to knock the defending champion out in the group stage.

+''We have a small advantage in that we have one point more than Ivory Coast,'' Morocco coach Renard said. ''Now everything will play out on the pitch.
+Most people are betting on Ivory Coast qualifying, but it is up to us to prove them wrong.''

-There was all-out action from the moment the games kicked off on Monday.
+There was all-out action from the moment the Group B games kicked off on Monday.

 Senegal made a forceful start and spurned early chances against Algeria, and Slimani made them pay when he volleyed a cross from the left from Sofiane Hanni into the roof of the net in the 10th minute.
 Slimani immediately scooped up the ball and ran it back to the center circle to show that Algeria meant business.